x-null/mohreborn-docs/docs/features/modder/extended-scripting.md

 !!! important
     You can open only 32 files at once.

-### fsaveall
+### freadpak

-fsaveall( Integer filehandle, String content )
+freadpak( String filename )

-Writes string content to file at once.
-File has to be opened in binary mode (wb, wb+, ab).
-The content will start to be saved from the current file position.
+Reads file located inside .pk3 file in text mode and returns it's content as string.
 Example:

 ```
-local.ret = fsaveall local.file local.content
+local.content = freadpak local.filename
 ```

 Result:

 ```
-Function returns number of character written to file or -1 if content is NULL.
+If the file is successfully read, function returns a string with it's content.
+When function fails to find, open or read a file from .pk3, a -1 value is returned.
 ```

 !!! important